mhlr/cartographer/README.md

 label is used for cluster mapping, and color is used to denote how relevant an entry is to the corpus

-(Rakshak does before next meet)
-Use google sheets for tree mapping

 --

 next meeting (Daniel and Rakshak together)
-- extraction of descriptive label (single word or phrase)
+- extraction of descriptive label (single word or phrase for labelling clusters)
 - parsing PDFs (look into https://github.com/mattbierbaum/arxiv-public-datasets)

 Create md files for Obsisian.
 One file per concept